-6.2.3 An employee (other than a casual employee) with responsibilities in relation to either members of their immediate family or household who need their care and support, is entitled to use their annual sick leave entitlement in any one (1) completed year of continuous service for the purposes of providing care and support for such persons.
+- 6.9.1.
+An employee (other than a casual employee) with responsibilities in relation to either members of their immediate family or household who need their care and support, is entitled to use their annual personal leave entitlement in any one (1) completed year of continuous service for the purposes of providing care and support for such persons. - 6.9.2.
 The entitlement to use personal leave is subject to the employee being primarily responsible for the care of the person concerned.

-- 6.2.4 Any such leave period in excess of one (1) ordinary day of work per occasion shall be supported by reasonable evidence.
-In normal circumstances an employee must not take personal leave where another person has taken leave to care for the same person. - An employee must, where practicable, give the employer notice prior to the absence or prior to the intention to take leave, the name of the person requiring care and their relationship to the employee, the reasons for taking such leave and the estimated length of absence.
-If it is not practicable for the employee to give prior notice of absence, the employee must notify the employer by telephone of such absence at the first opportunity on the day of the absence. - 6.2.6 An employee may elect, with the consent of the employer, to take unpaid leave for the purpose of providing care to an immediate family or household member who is ill.
+- 6.9.3.
+Any such leave period in excess of one (1) ordinary day of work per occasion shall be supported by reasonable evidence.
+In normal circumstances an employee must not take personal leave where another person has taken leave to care for the same person. - 6.9.4.
+An employee must, where practicable, give the employer notice prior to the absence or prior to the intention to take leave, the name of the person requiring care and their relationship to the employee, the reasons for taking such leave and the estimated length of absence.
+If it is not practicable for the employee to give prior notice of absence, the employee must notify the employer by telephone of such absence at the first opportunity on the day of the absence. - 6.9.5.
+An employee may elect, with the consent of the employer, to take unpaid leave for the purpose of providing care to an immediate family or household member who is ill.